 For purposes of this subchapter, under regulations prescribed by the Secretary, 2 or more trusts shall be treated as 1 trust if-(1) such trusts have substantially the same grantor or grantors and substantially the same primary beneficiary or beneficiaries, and (2) a principal purpose of such trusts is the avoidance of the tax imposed by this chapter.
 For purposes of the preceding sentence, a husband and wife shall be treated as 1 person.

-For more details or questions regarding estate planning using Section 199A deduction, please contact your Withum Tax Advisor or fill out the form below and we’ll respond to you shortly.
+For more details or questions regarding estate planning using Section 199A deduction, please contact your Withum Tax Advisor or fill out the form below and we will respond to you shortly.